No9/ibm-cloud-edge-reference-architecture/README.md

     cd ../workspaces/current
     ```

-1. Edit the `terraform.tfvars` file with the values you require.
+1. Edit the `terraform.tfvars` file with the values you require as sample is provided in `terraform.tfvars.sample`

+1. Configure the terraform variable for your [IBM Cloud API key](https://cloud.ibm.com/iam/apikeys) by running the following in your shell.

+    ```
+    export TF_VAR_ibmcloud_api_key=xxx
+    ```

 ## Install

 1. If you are testing this out on a personal account you may wish to skip the `000-ibm-edge-account-setup` as this will prevent service ids being generated which can impact some expected functionality.

-    If that is the case then run the 100 to 120 configurations in workspaces/current seperately with:
+    If that is the case then run the 100 to 120 configurations in workspaces/current seperately:
+    e.g.
     ```
     cd 100-ibm-edge-shared-services
     terraform init